jo2267/Double-bilayer-CrI3-simulation/README.md

 This repository contains a Python implementation of the following paper:

-If you use this code in your research, please cite the above paper.
+If you use this code in your research, please cite the above paper and the DOI of this repository.

 ![](/figures/design.png)